The Goldfinch (film): Plot

 Thirteen-year-old Theodore Decker's mother is killed in a bombing at the Metropolitan Museum of Art in New York City.
 In the aftermath of the explosion, a dying man urges him to take a painting—The Goldfinch—and his engraved ring.
 Theo is placed into foster care with the Barbours, the family of his best friend Andy.
 Theo becomes close to Mrs. Barbour, who encourages his interest in antiques and art.

 It is revealed that Theo and his mother were supposed to see Theo's school principal that day because the school said he and classmate Tom Cable had been smoking cigarettes.
 They were early, so his mother took Theo to the museum on the day of the explosion.
 Theo blames himself for his mother's death.

 Theo locates the antiques shop of James "Hobie" Hobart, whose partner Welton "Welty" Blackwell (the dying man from the museum) gave the ring to Theo to return.
-Hobie allows Theo to visit Pippa, Welty’s niece who was injured in the bombing, and the children bond before Pippa is sent to live with her aunt in Texas.
+Hobie allows Theo to visit Pippa, Welty's niece who was injured in the bombing, and the children bond before Pippa is sent to live with her aunt in Texas.
 Andy hints that his parents are considering adopting Theo.
 However, Theo's estranged father Larry, claiming to be newly sober, arrives with his girlfriend Xandra to relocate Theo to Las Vegas.
 Theo brings The Goldfinch and keeps it hidden.

 In Las Vegas, Theo befriends Boris, a Ukrainian classmate who introduces him to drugs and alcohol.
-Larry ends up in gambling debt and tries to have Theo to transfer his education fund to a banking account but ultimately fails.
+Larry ends up in gambling debt and tries to have Theo transfer his education fund to a banking account but ultimately fails.

-After Theo and Boris take LSD, Theo learns that Larry was killed in a drunk-driving accident.
+After Theo and Boris take LSD, Theo learns that Larry was killed in a drunk-driving crash.
 When Xandra berates him for his apparently apathetic response to his father's death, Theo runs away to New York, taking Xandra's dog Popper and the painting.
 Theo tries to convince Boris to come with him, but Boris kisses him and runs away.
 Hobie allows Theo to live with him.